-Expanding on the basics learned in seventh grade, students in eighth grade progress from 2D to 3D art.
-The class designs and builds cardboard landscapes and creatures, before moving on to digital work including 3D modeling and poster design in Photoshop.
-At the end of the trimester, students will work on a self-designed culminating project as well as a large group project which will be displayed on campus.
+Expanding on the basics learned in seventh grade, students in eighth grade progress from 2D to 3D art, primarily working in digital art making.
+Projects in this class include designing movie posters in Photoshop, 3D printed city blocks in TinkerCAD, and laser cutting silhouettes to make a shadow box.
+At the end of the trimester, students will work on a self-designed culminating project.
 Students should expect to get hands on and creative with their work!